lingtalfi/JAjaxLoader/README.md

 Before you could read those lines, I've created some loaders, either for my own needs or to use as examples for this demo.
-The following demo showcases my work so far.
+The following demo showcases some of the loaders (not all of them) that are in the skin directory.

 If you want to push your work here, pull requests are welcome.